Are your instruments as clean on the inside as they are on the outside?

 Clear Flush® Kerrison Rongeur

-AIM is proud to present the latest advancement in surgical instrument technology, the AIM Clear Flush® Kerrison Rongeur.
+AIM is proud to present the latest advancement in validated instrument technology, the patented AIM Clear Flush® Kerrison Rongeur.
 Now, one of the most difficult instruments to clean is one of the easiest and cleanest!

-With its patented design and unique flushport, 99.9998% of all infectious bioburden can be removed from the instrument with a simple flush.
-This new design allows for increased steam penetration to permit 100% bacteria kill, and is “Moisture Free” after every sterile reprocessing cycle.
-The Clear Flush® design provides improved internal lubrication ensuring a smoother action and prolonged instrument life.
+In cleaning validation testing done by Nelson Laboratories*, 99.9998% of all infectious bioburden was removed from every Kerrison on every cycle with a simple flush.
+This new, unique design allows for increased steam penetration to permit 100% bacteria kill, and is “Moisture-Free” after every sterilization cycle to eliminate the risk of waterborne pathogens.
+The AIM Clear Flush® design also provides improved internal lubrication ensuring a smoother action and prolonged instrument life.

-The AIM Clear Flush® design and cleaning results have been validated by Nelson Laboratories, using AAMI’s protocol.
-Please see Nelson Summary or view the validation report for more information, or contact AIM at 913-814-8015.
+The AIM Clear Flush® design and cleaning Instructions for Use (IFUs) have been validated by Nelson Laboratories, using AAMI’s testing protocol.
+Please see the Nelson Summary or view the entire Nelson Laboratories cleaning validation report.
+For more information contact AIM.